Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 When a villager has not made a deal with the player before, each time the trade screen is opened, the content sold by the villager will be refreshed.

+When the player is holding an emerald block in their main hand, the refresh will not be triggered.

 - Type: `boolean`